"A calorie is a calorie, no matter where it comes from, " was considered a tautology, but it is wrong!

 Calculating the caloric intake of food more accurately is possible through simulations.

-- It would not be correct to summarize calories as they exist today.
+- It would be incorrect to sum up calories as they exist today.
 Calculating (indirectly) the efficiency at estimates will be necessary, giving much more reliable figures than the existing methods.

 To illustrate the principle, let's take, for example, a fresh vegetable salad with vinegar, lemon, and lots of olive oil.
 The oil lubricates the intestinal walls and the dietary fiber in the salad; in the presence of probiotic bacteria, the intestinal walls are renewed.
 The many calories found in oil have not disappeared!
 (The laws of energy conservation do not allow energy and matter to disappear) but have changed shape and become tissue.
 The result is that less food is converted into available energy and/or accumulation of fatty tissue.
 The effect is even more significant because the intestinal walls that allow good absorption of nutrients will enable the liver to synthesize more proteins and fats for tissue renewal in many other places in our body.